Conall98/Sizing-Tool/README.md

 Dear reader
-This github has the sizing tool and database used to write our paper:
+This is the sizing tool and database used in the paper: An Integrated Design Platform to Analyse and Size Planetary Exploration Systems Applied to Lunar Lava Tube Exploration

+It consists of a data base: DB.xlsx, and .py modules which contain functions for sizing landers and rovers and their respective subsystems
+You are free to re-use this code, just please cite our paper if you do.
 ```
 @inproceedings{depaor_roque2022sizing,
   title={An Integrated Design Platform to Analyse and Size Planetary Exploration Systems Applied to Lunar Lava Tube Exploration},